justeattakeaway/bq-sql-antipattern-checker/README.md

 Currently the SQL dialect for SQLGlot is BigQuery for BQ specific syntaxes and functions and some antipatterns are tuned for BQ specific cases.
 However SQLGlot supports many dialects and most of the antipatterns are valid for any SQL dialect.
 We hope to increase coverage by working with fellow developers on different dialects and you can contribute into this as well.
+You are welcome to reach out and discuss about collaboration.

 ## Antipatterns
 ### partition_not_used